deuxfleurs-org/garage/doc/book/working-documents/migration-06.md

 +++

 **This guide explains how to migrate to 0.6 if you have an existing 0.5 cluster.
-We don't recommend trying to migrate directly from older to 0.5.**
+We don't recommend trying to migrate to 0.6 directly from 0.4 or older.**

 **We make no guarantee that this migration will work perfectly: back up all your data before attempting it!**